 Performance Calibration Sessions

-After the employee performance appraisals are completed, a performance review calibration meeting is set up with managers, senior leadership, and an HR representative as a facilitator.
+After employee performance appraisals are completed, a performance review calibration meeting is organized with managers, senior leadership, and an HR representative acting as the facilitator.
+This meeting ensures that all employees are evaluated using consistent standards.

-- Make sure to include leadership from each department or group so they can represent the exact type of work or metrics that are expected for roles that fall under their department.
-For example, a VP of Engineering would not have the background necessary to appraise the work of a sales team.
+- Representation: Include leadership from each department to accurately represent the expected work and metrics for roles within their department.
+For example, a VP of Engineering may not have the necessary background to appraise the work of a sales team.

-- Break up departments into smaller groups if needed
+- Segmentation: Break up departments into smaller groups if needed to ensure focused discussions.

-Supervisors can initiate annual performance review meetings after unit calibration sessions are completed.
+- Supervisors may begin annual performance review meetings once unit calibration sessions are complete.

-Note that if applicable, spreadsheets for merit award/bonus pay for out-of-unit employees must be submitted by 9/20/2024.
-See the Guidelines for Compensation planning here.
+See the Guidelines for Compensation Planning here (employee login required to view in HR Hub).
 Please note that in-unit employees will be compensated in a manner consistent with their respective Collective Bargaining Agreement (CBA).

 Why is it important to take notes throughout the year?